-Information Services (I.S.) - Our centralized I.S. department is responsible for the network and server administration, database and software administration, telecommunications and software and report developments for the entire agency.
+Information Technology (IT) - Formerly referred to as Information Services, our centralized IT department is responsible for the network and server administration, database and software administration, telecommunications and software and report developments for the entire agency.
 This is done with a dedicated team of four individuals that support 260 agency computers in 27 locations throughout our county.
-They respond to an average of 120 help desk tickets per month that result in around 20 site visits per month.
+They respond to an average of 160 help desk tickets per month that result in around 20 site visits per month.

 Policy and Public Relations - Our centralized Policy and Public Relations department is responsible for outreach and education efforts to partners, stakeholders, elected representatives, and HUD.
 This team also coordinates our Moving to Work efforts, including planning and reporting, communication with HUD teams, and analysis and evaluation efforts.
-The Policy and Public Relations team oversees our partnership with Loma Linda University for third-party evaluation of various HACSB programs and services.
+The Policy and Public Relations team oversees all research efforts under our partnership with Loma Linda University for third-party evaluation of various HACSB programs and services.
 The partnership, which has been in place since 2010, has included a longitudinal evaluation of our Term-Limited Lease Assistance and No Child Left Unsheltered activities, needs assessments to help identify areas of need and appropriate supportive services, and evaluations of our first two permanent-supportive housing sites for homeless and chronically individuals and families.
-Additionally, the Policy and Public Relations team coordinates the board review and approval processes.
+Additionally, the Policy and Public Relations team coordinates the processes for submission of items to our Board of Commissioners for review and approval.